MARINE AND COASTAL HUB DATA MANAGEMENT

-The Hub will facilitate projects to ensure they follow the FAIR principles to open data of being findable, accessible, interoperable and reusable under licences that allow reuse.
-When working with Indigenous data these guidelines require the complementary use of the Global Indigenous Data Alliance’s CARE principles for Indigenous data governance of collective benefit, authority to control, responsibility and ethics.
-This will increase the capacity of the program to support a more collaborative, informed approach to managing Australia’s environment.
+The Hub facilitates projects to ensure they follow the FAIR principles to Open Data of being findable, accessible, interoperable and reusable, with all data made available under licences that allow reuse.
+When working with Indigenous data, the Global Indigenous Data Alliance’s CARE principles for collective benefit, authority to control, responsibility and ethics, are complementarily applied.

 For further information or help on data management please contact the Hub Data Wranglers.